claudiatang95/Twitter_Coronavirus/README.md

 2.I will also collect some tweets that contain rumors about coronavirus.
 This dataset is mainly for future study of advanced text analysis and machine learning.

 ## Analysis
-1. Sentiment analysis of tweets that receive more likes and retweets.
+1. Sentiment analysis of a sample of tweets.
 2. Topic modelling of tweets that receive more likes and retweets.
 3. Other text analysis.